darktable-org/dtdocs/content/darkroom/interacting-with-modules/module-header.md

 draft: false
 ---

-At the top of each image operation module is the _module header_.
+At the top of each processing module is the _module header_.

 ![module header](./module-header/module-header.png#w25)